Olney: The time is right for dynasty-minded Astros to be all-in

 Hinch has given Giles a shot to reclaim his closer role this year, and the results have been mixed.
 He is 10-for-10 in converting save chances and has allowed one walk in 18 innings.
 But Giles has a 4.50 ERA, opponents have a .274 average against him this season -- easily the highest in his career -- and some of the underlying metrics indicate vulnerability.
 His swing-and-miss rate is 14.1 percent, significantly lower than his career high of 19.9 percent two seasons ago, and the contact rates against him -- in and out of the strike zone -- have climbed.
 (The Astros undoubtedly have their own more precise metrics.)
 Rather than hand every save situation to Giles, Hinch has used him in spots when the Houston staff believes the matchups are favorable.
 Chris Devenski, very effective against left-handed hitters, also has a couple of saves, and Peacock has one.

-So the Astros could go after a late-inning reliever -- if they identify someone in the market that they believe has the stuff to step in as an October closer.
+So the Astros could go after a late-inning reliever -- if they identify someone in the market whom they believe has the stuff to step in as an October closer.
 Roberto Osuna of the Blue Jays might have been an option, but he is on administrative leave as MLB continues to investigate allegations of a domestic violence incident, and it’s possible he will face suspension.
 As written here last weekend, Kelvin Herrera of the Royals checks every box for contenders with his experience in various roles, and he still has not issued a single walk, but the Astros will weigh their own assessment of whether he would give them the needed bullpen boost and could engender confidence with the ball in the ninth inning of a Game 7.
 And there is the matter of the price tag: The Royals have leverage to ask for a high price, because there will be so few relievers of Herrera’s caliber available in the market.

 The Padres’ Brad Hand is having another good season with 17 saves, but he has issued 14 walks in 28⅓ innings.
 The Orioles’ Zach Britton could develop into a target, but the Houston and Baltimore front offices could not consummate a Britton trade last summer, with the Astros believing that the O’s created a moving target in what they wanted in return.
 Alex Colome had been an available closer, but the Mariners ambushed the market and dealt for the righty last week.
 Rival evaluators believe the Astros will comb through the many reliever options that could develop over the next eight weeks.

 The Astros might eventually need to add a left fielder/designated hitter-type thumper during the season.
 Kyle Tucker is Houston’s best position-player prospect and is playing left field and right field in Triple-A right now, and performing effectively; it’s possible the Astros could give him a look later this season.
-But the Astros’ standard is high: they’re trying to make World Series history, and unless someone steps up and takes control of the left-field job -- Jake Marisnick and others have struggled -- Houston has the option of considering a few of the left field and DH options that could develop into a buyers’ market in July and August, just as it did last year.
+But the Astros’ standard is high: They’re trying to make World Series history, and unless someone steps up and takes control of the left-field job -- Jake Marisnick and others have struggled -- Houston has the option of considering a few of the left field and DH options that could develop into a buyers’ market in July and August, just as happened last year.

 If you recall, Jay Bruce had an excellent season for the Mets last season and yet there were no ardent trade suitors before the deadline, and he passed through waivers unclaimed.
 In the end, the Mets dumped him on the Indians for some salary relief.
 Inevitably, there will be similar opportunities for the Astros, who might be able to improve their left-field situation without having to surrender much prospect value.